clewisdavis/The-Joy-of-React/course-notes.md

 - Instead of writing `Rect.createElement`, we use an HTML like syntax to create React elements.

 - Why use JSX?
 As your codebase grows, it becomes easier to read with JSX.
-- React elemetns can form a tree structure, just like HTML.
+- React elements can form a tree structure, just like HTML.
 This happens when we set the "children" parameter of a React element to another React element.

 - Written out, we wind up with a really long tree structures that are hard to read using plain JS: